Back in August, Air Canada revealed the full details of its new Aeroplan frequent flyer program. Well, the new program has just gone live as of today.

 Aeroplan Family Sharing

-Aeroplan is also introducing family sharing, whereby you can pool miles with family members at no cost.
+Aeroplan has also introduced family sharing, whereby you can pool miles with family members at no cost.
 Initially Aeroplan is taking an open approach to this:

-- You’ll be able to have up to eight people on a family account
+- You’re able to have up to eight people on a family account

 - The company isn’t dictating who is part of your family, recognizing that everyone defines that differently; you will be asked what your connection is to the other person, but again, it’ll be open-ended